Edward Heath: Welfare state

-“The Social Security Act, 1971, causes a great deal of misery and hardship within my area.
+The Social Security Act, 1971, causes a great deal of misery and hardship within my area.
 It affects people who have been disqualified from benefit because they have left their job for no good reason, and other unfortunate people who have been charged with industrial misconduct.
 Industrial misconduct is hard to define but the unfortunate people who are charged with it find it extremely difficult to survive on the payments they receive under Section 1(2) of the Act.
 They now receive 40 per cent. less than do the people who are on supplementary benefit.
 Under the previous legislation there was a discount of 75p, but perhaps that amount was not considered by this Government to be a sufficient deterrent to people leaving their jobs.
-The application of a 40 per cent. reduction in the allowance given to these persons who have been refused unemployment benefit causes a great deal of hardship and misery.”
+The application of a 40 per cent. reduction in the allowance given to these persons who have been refused unemployment benefit causes a great deal of hardship and misery.

+Unemployment benefit refunds for 'waiting days' were also ended, as noted by one study:

+Until 1971, benefit for the 'waiting days' was refunded if unemployment continued beyond twelve days.
+Single days can be combined if they fall within a period of thirteen weeks.
+For the supplementary earnings-related Benefit scheme, the waiting day period is twelve days.
+Before the Social Security Act 1971, unemployment benefit was refunded for any 'waiting days' if unemployment lasted for more than twelve days, but this is no longer available; the only possibility is to apply for emergency Supplementary Benefits during this period.

 As a result of the squeeze in the education budget, the provision of free school milk was ended for 8- to 11-year-olds (it had already been ended for older children by Harold Wilson); the tabloid press christened Margaret Thatcher, the then Education Secretary as "Margaret Thatcher: Milk Snatcher".